platform-coop-toolkit/.github/README.md

-# GitHub Community Health Files for the Platform Cooperative Development Kit
+# GitHub Files for the Platform Cooperative Development Kit

-This repository includes the default community health files for the repositories of the Platform Cooperative Development Kit.
+This repository includes the default community files for the repositories of the Platform Cooperative Development Kit.
 Pull requests welcomed!